Arup Roy

 Arup Roy is an Indian politician.
-He was a cabinet Minister in Charge for Co-operations department, of Government of West Bengal since May 20, 2011.
+He was a cabinet Minister in Charge of Co-operations department, of Government of West Bengal since May 20, 2011.
 He was also an MLA, elected from the Howrah Madhya constituency in the 2011 West Bengal state assembly election.

 He had been re-elected in 2016 and 2021 West Bengal Legislative Assembly election.
 He is the District president of All India Trinamool Congress from Howrah.